 When I was living in Belgium I bought a little stainless steel device I thought was a lemon squeezer.
 Unfortunately, it did a really poor job of squeezing lemons.
 But I liked its little bird design and kept it, hoping to find a better use for it.
 Seven years later I was visiting my sister-in-law in New Zealand, and I learned that my little bird was actually a teabag squeezer!
 (If I had been able to read French or Flemish I would have known this much earlier.)
 In any event, I'm glad I didn't throw away my teabag squeezer.

 Since that time, my sister told me about a little pair of flat-ended tongs she bought that accomplishes the same task—squeezing a teabag.
 Originally she thought her teabag squeezer purchase was silly.
 But it was a “vacation purchase” and we’re all allowed to bring home silly things from our vacations—that’s what make memories, right?
-What she found is that it does a much better job than an ordinary teaspoon, and she hasn’t split open a wet teabag ever since she has used the tongs, something that happened with some frequency when using a teaspoon for the same purpose.
+What she found was that it does a much better job than an ordinary teaspoon, and she hasn’t split open a wet teabag ever since she has used the tongs, something that happened with some frequency when using a teaspoon for the same purpose.